 - Performance is another crucial factor I took into consideration.
 A solar charge controller is a key component of a solar power system and needs to perform as advertised.

 - I included a mix of MPPT charge controllers and PWM models.
-These two controller types have their pros and cons and I wanted to give shoppers options.
+These two controller types have pros and cons and I wanted to give shoppers options.

 - I also included a mix of controllers with different power ratings to accommodate different use cases.
 You’ll find devices suitable for whole-home systems, RV solar applications, and more.